Chinese metropolis of Chengdu locks down 21 million residents – KION546

 By Nectar Gan and CNN’s Beijing bureau

-The Chinese metropolis of Chengdu will impose a sweeping city-wide lockdown on Thursday evening, confining 21 million residents to their homes and shutting down businesses.
+The Chinese metropolis of Chengdu will impose a sweeping city-wide lockdown on Thursday evening, confining 21 million residents to their homes as the country doubles down on its zero-Covid policy ahead of a key Communist Party meeting.

+All residents in the capital of Sichuan province in southwest China have been ordered to stay at home from 6 p.m.
+Thursday, except for mandatory Covid testing.
+Mass testing will be rolled out from Thursday to Thursday, the city government said.

-All businesses are shutdown except for supermarkets, pharmacies and hospitals.
-Restaurant dining is also suspended, with only takeaways allowed.
+All businesses are to be shut except for supermarkets, pharmacies and hospitals.
+Restaurant dining is also being suspended, with only takeaways allowed.

+This is China’s largest city-wide lockdown since Shanghai, the financial hub of 25 million people, emerged from a painful two-month lockdown in June.

+Shanghai was reporting thousands of infections per day in late March as it headed into the lockdown.
+On Wednesday, Chengdu reported 156 cases, bringing its total caseload over the past week to more than 700.

 China is one of the last places in the world still enforcing stringent zero-Covid measures, which rely on sweeping digital surveillance, mass testing, extensive quarantines and snap lockdowns.

-The strategy has faced growing challenges from the highly infectious Omicron variant, with large swathes of the country subject to rolling lockdowns and daily testing.
+The strategy has faced growing challenges from the highly infectious Omicron variant, with authorities across China struggling to tamp down on outbreaks.
+In the past 10 days, new local cases have been recorded in all of mainland China’s 31 provinces and regions.

-The unending restrictions have upended daily life and dealt a heavy blow to the slowing economy.
+In the southern technology hub of Shenzhen, authorities shut down Huaqiangbei, the world’s largest electronics market, this week as they locked down dozens of neighborhoods and suspended service at 24 subway stations and hundreds of bus stations across the city.

+In the northern port city of Dalian, a lockdown was imposed on Thursday and set to run until Sunday in its main urban areas, affecting about 3 million residents.

+In Shijiazhuang, the capital of Hebei province in northern China, authorities suspended public transport across the city over the weekend, after 30 infections were found during mass testing.
+Four districts ordered more than 3 million residents to work from home until Wednesday afternoon.

+In western China, Xining, the capital of Qinghai province and home to 2.5 million people, ordered a lockdown from Monday until Thursday in its urban areas and suspended public transport.

+The rolling lockdowns have crippled economic growth.
 In July, youth unemployment in China hit a record high, with one in five young people out of work.

-Chengdu reported 156 Covid cases on Wednesday, bringing the total caseload to more than 700 over the past week.
+While initially supportive of the zero-tolerance approach, the Chinese public has become increasingly frustrated with the unending restrictions on their daily life.
+The often ruthless and chaotic enforcement of the policy by local governments has further fueled public anger and resentment.

+Despite the economic and social toll, Chinese leaders have repeatedly vowed to stick to the zero-Covid policy, insisting that it is saving lives.
+Health officials say the relatively low vaccination rate among China’s elderly population and inadequate rural healthcare capacity are hurdles to abandoning zero Covid.

 The-CNN-Wire